 - Removing dead skin and hair: This helps prevent blocked pores and reduce irritation, allowing the skin to breathe.

-- Reducing infection risks: Regular cleaning minimises the buildup of bacteria and yeast, preventing infection.
+- Reducing infection risks: Regular cleaning minimises the buildup of bacteria and yeast, preventing skin infection.

 Common Skin Problems in Dogs